 Welcome to 3rd Grade!
-My name is Kristina Hamada-Wong and this will be my eighteenth year of teaching.
-I am excited to be returning to Rocklin Academy Gateway this year and looking forward to seeing your kiddo grow into a responsible, respectful, and resourceful student!
+My name is Kristina Hamada-Wong and this will be my nineteenth year of teaching.
+I am excited to be returning to Rocklin Academy Gateway this year and looking forward to seeing your child grow into a responsible, respectful, and resourceful student!

 I was born and raised in San Francisco (Go Giants!
 Go Warriors!), where I earned my BA in Political Science from San Francisco State University.
-I received my Multiple Subject Teaching Credential with a CLAD certificate from the University of San Francisco.
-Immediately thereafter, I began teaching in the Jefferson Unified School District, primarily second and third grades, for ten years.
-I moved to Roseville ten years ago with my husband and two children, Colin and Ashlyn, where I taught Kindergarten, first, third, and fourth grade in the Sacramento area before teaching first and now third grade at Rocklin Academy Gateway.
-Currently, I am working on my Masters in Curriculum and Instruction with the goal of being conferred this year in November.
+I received my Multiple Subject Teaching Credential with a CLAD certificate from the University of San Francisco and recently earned my Masters in Curriculum and Instruction.
+I began teaching in the Jefferson Unified School District, primarily second and third grades, for ten years.
+In 2007, I moved to Roseville with my husband and two children, Colin and Ashlyn, where I taught Kindergarten, first, third, and fourth grade in the Sacramento area before teaching first and now third grade at Rocklin Academy Gateway.

 In my spare time, I am chauffeuring Colin and Ashlyn to their various sports/after school activities with a Starbucks beverage in my hand.
-When I am able to grab a moment to myself, I like to read, watch a Giants or Warriors game, exercise at the gym, hike and watch movies!
+When I am able to grab a moment to myself, I like to read, watch movies or a Giants/Warriors game, travel and visit my family in the Bay Area.

-I cannot wait to begin working with you and your kiddo this year!
+I am looking forward to working with you and your child this year!